Balaguru4580/TimeFlow/README.md

    node ./server.js
    ```

-   Starts the backend server.

 You can find these commands in the `package.json` files.

 ### Production Deployment

-For deploying Timeflow to a production environment (e.g. AWS EC2 or a VPS), use docker-compose.prod.yml as follows:
+For deploying Timeflow to a production environment like an EC2 instance, use docker-compose.prod.yml as follows:

 ```bash
 docker compose -f docker-compose.prod.yml up -d --build